 Apprenticeships are open to all age groups above 16 at intermediate, advanced and higher degree level.
 An apprenticeship will be for a fixed term (usually 1-4 years) and/or until a level of qualification is reached.
 In general, apprentices work for at least 30 hours a week.
-The PAY, WAGES AND THE NATIONAL MINIMUM WAGE (NMW) contain a special category for apprentices with hourly rates being substantially less than for other employees.
+The National Minimum wage Regulations (NMW) contain a special category for apprentices with hourly rates being substantially less than for other employees.

 Prior to legislation effective from 2011, only case law governed the apprentice/employment relationship and a single legal form of apprenticeship existed – a contract of apprenticeship.
 An apprentice of this nature is engaged to work for an employer with training being the primary purpose, while undertaking work for the employer is secondary.

 An apprentice working under a contract of apprenticeship is entitled to all the statutory employment protections and enhanced protection against dismissal.
 For example an employer who dismisses an apprentice may find themselves liable for large penalties which can include the cost of training for the balance of their studies, loss of earnings for the original term of the apprenticeship (which could be up to 5 years) and future loss of earnings as a result of the harm done to an apprentice’s ability to earn in the future as a result of not completing the training programme.